 (B) A hearing shall be continued only with the approval of the board or its hearing examiner based upon a written motion of a party or upon the initiative of the hearing examiner.

-(2) In no event will a motion for a continuance requested less than five days prior to the scheduled date of the hearing be granted unless it is demonstrated that an extraordinary situation exists which could not have been anticipated and which would justify the granting of a continuance.
+(2) In no event will a motion for a continuance requested less than fourteen days prior to the scheduled date of the hearing be granted unless it is demonstrated that good cause exists which would justify the granting of a continuance.

-Rule amplifies: RC 119.08, 119.09, 4731.22, 4731.23
+Rule Amplifies: 119.08, 119.09, 4731.22, 4731.23